MicrosoftDocs/learn/learn-pr/advocates/send-crop-weather-alerts/includes/6-deploy-azure-function-app.md

 Azure Functions Apps need a globally unique name.
 To make a unique name, include things like the date or your name.
 This name can be the same as your storage account, as long as that name is unique across all Azure Functions apps.

 1. Run this command to create an environment variable for the name of the Azure Functions app.
-This will be used by other commands later in this unit.
+This environment variable will be used by other commands later in this unit.

     ```azurecli
     export FUNCTIONS_APP_NAME=<YOUR-FUNCTION-APP-NAME>